News more »

 1) 60 days’ notice is required for all housing cost increases of 10% or more in a 12-month period for all Seattle tenants.
 The Rental Agreement Regulation Ordinance, or RARO, requires that Seattle landlords give tenants 60 days written notice of any increase in housing costs of 10% or more in a 12 month period.
 Housing costs include rent and any other monthly or periodic fees for other services that the tenant pays the landlord, but do not include usage-based utility charges.

 Some tenants will choose not to pay the increase at all and just pay their regular amount.
-The risk here is that the tenant could end up in eviction court for nonpayment of rent after service of the 3-Day Pay or Vacate Notice, and will have to explain to a judge or court commissioner why they think the rent increase is not appropriate.
-This can be a risky choice, because whenever a landlord files an eviction lawsuit against a tenant, it creates a permanent record of eviction even if the tenant wins the court case.
+The risk here is that the tenant could end up in eviction court for nonpayment of rent after service of the 14-Day Pay or Vacate Notice, and will have to explain to a judge or court commissioner why they think the rent increase is not appropriate.
+This can be a risky choice, because whenever a landlord files an eviction lawsuit against a tenant, it creates an eviction record even if the tenant wins the court case.

 2) One-way leases are illegal in Seattle.
 A “one-way lease” is a rental agreement that requires a month-to-month tenant to stay for more than one rental period, or that charges fees or requires the tenant to waive their deposit if they vacate before a set period of time.
 In addition, RARO makes it illegal for landlords to penalize month-to-month tenants for vacating before a specified time set out in the lease.
 One way leases are prohibited in the city of Seattle.